 For instance, it can withstand water and sunlight; which means that exposure to the sun will not fade or damage this type of leather.
 The same goes for any spillage that may occur that will prevent any kind of stains from occurring.

 Interestingly, a slight pigment is applied to this leather, which is how it gets its name, to remove all the light marks and blemishes which are there in aniline.

-Aside from the durability factor that makes semi-aniline leather a better option than aniline leather, semi-aniline is also of a better quality than pigmented leather.
+Aside from the durability factor that makes semi-aniline leather a better option than aniline leather, semi-aniline is also of better quality than pigmented leather.

 This point often leads to misunderstanding as pigmented leather is often sold as or confused with semi-aniline leather.
 You may ask as to what makes semi-aniline leather so durable?
 Even more than aniline leather.

 This type of leather may be divided into two parts, full grain and corrected grain pigmented leather.
-Full grain pigmented leather is when the grain or textured surface is left intact before the solution is applied to the surface.
+Full-grain pigmented leather is when the grain or textured surface is left intact before the solution is applied to the surface.

-Corrected grain is when the surface is scrubbed to eradicate imperfections, scars etc. before the surface solution is applied.
+Corrected grain is when the surface is scrubbed to eradicate imperfections, scars, etc. before the surface solution is applied.

 Interestingly, pigmented leather can also be called protected leather and not because it is a low maintenance leather but rather maintenance is essential on a regular basis to avoid any damage.

-On the plus side, any type of cleaning, colour restoration or repairs to be carried out on pigmented leather is really simple to do.
+On the plus side, any type of cleaning, color restoration or repairs to be carried out on pigmented leather is really simple to do.
 On the other hand, this type of leather not possessing its natural leather characteristics has been rendered one of the cheapest types of leather.